-Throughout Calendar 2020 and 2021 the theatres reopened as soon as local restrictions and the status of the COVID-19 pandemic would allow.
-As of September 30, 2022, a large majority of domestic and international theatres were open.
+Throughout 2020 and through 2022 the theatres reopened as soon as local restrictions and the status of the COVID-19 pandemic would allow.
+As of December 31, 2023, a large majority of domestic and international theatres were open.
 The industry's recovery to historical levels of new film content, both in terms of the number of new films and box office performance, is still underway, as the industry also continues to adjust to evolving theatrical release windows, competition from streaming and other delivery platforms, supply chain delays, inflationary pressures, labor shortages, wage rate pressures and other economic factors.

-Based on the Company's current estimates of recovery, it believes it has, and will generate, sufficient cash to sustain operations for a period of 12 months from the issuance of these financial statements.
+Based on the Company's current estimates of recovery, it believes it will generate, sufficient cash to sustain operations for a period of 12 months from the issuance of these financial statements.
 Nonetheless, the COVID-19 pandemic has had, and continues to have, adverse effects on the Company's business, results of operations, cash flows and financial condition.